openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment_intro.md

 Here the term "optional" means that if the application does not use the capability enabled by the plugin, the plugin library or a package with the plugin is not needed in the final distribution.

-Building local distribution will require more detailed information, and you will find it in the dedicated [Local Distribution](local-distribution.md) article.
+Building a local distribution will require more detailed information, and you will find it in the dedicated [Libraries for Local Distribution](local-distribution.md) article.

 > **NOTE**: Depending on your target OpenVINO devices, the following configurations might be needed for deployed machines: [Configurations for GPU](../../install_guides/configurations-for-intel-gpu.md), [Configurations for GNA](../../install_guides/configurations-for-intel-gna.md), [Configurations for NCS2](../../install_guides/configurations-for-ncs2.md), [Configurations for VPU](../../install_guides/configurations-for-ivad-vpu.md).